alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 In addition to those attributes defined in IS-04 for all mux Flows, the following attributes defined in the [Flow Attributes](https://github.com/alabou/NMOS-MatroxOnly/blob/main/FlowAttributes.md) are used for RTSP.

-A mux Flow MUST have `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers` attributes indicating the number of sub-Flows of each `format` making an RTSP stream.
+A mux Flow MUST have `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers` attributes indicating the number of sub-Flows of each `format` making an RTSP Stream.
 A non-mux Flow MUST NOT have such attributes.
 The RTSP Stream MUST NOT have more or less sub-Streams than indicated by those attributes.

+> Note: When the `media_type` is one of `application/MP2T`, `application/AM824` or `application/mp2t` the "RTSP Stream" is defined as the associated multiplexed Stream being transmitted.
+When the `media_type` is `application/rtsp` there is no multiplexed Stream per-say and multiple sub-Streams are being transmitted in parallel.

-A mux Flow SHOULD have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the mux Flow compatibility with the sub-Flows making an RTSP stream.
+A mux Flow SHOULD have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the mux Flow compatibility with the sub-Flows making an RTSP Stream.
 A mux Flow without a `urn:x-matrox:layer_compatibility_groups` attribute MUST be assumed as being part of all groups.
 A Flow that is not a sub-Flow or a mux Flow MUST NOT have such attribute.

-A sub-Flow MUST have a `urn:x-matrox:layer` attribute identifying the sub-Flow within all the other sub-Flows of the same `format` making an RTSP stream.
+A sub-Flow MUST have a `urn:x-matrox:layer` attribute identifying the sub-Flow within all the other sub-Flows of the same `format` making an RTSP Stream.
 A Flow that is not a sub-Flow MUST NOT have such attribute.

-A sub-Flow SHOULD have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the sub-Flow compatibility with other sub-Flows making an RTSP stream.
+A sub-Flow SHOULD have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the sub-Flow compatibility with other sub-Flows making an RTSP Stream.
 A sub-Flow without a `urn:x-matrox:layer_compatibility_groups` attribute MUST be assumed as being part of all groups.
 A Flow that is not a sub-Flow or a mux Flow MUST NOT have such attribute.

 Examples Flow resources are provided in [Examples](../examples/).